In the Synoptic Gospels, Simon Peter and his brother Andrew, poor Galilean

 Important Themes of 2 Peter:

-Preserve the Apostolic Teachings, and Avoid False Teachers:
+Preserve and Pass On the Apostolic Teachings, and Avoid False Teachers:

 Ethics: Live a Virtuous and Godly Life; Avoid Evil and Immorality: